 As China’s President Xi Jinping meets his counterpart for the first time, nowhere is uncertainty greater than with respect to the administration’s potential impact on the multilateral trading system.

-Trump’s pre-inaugural misstep on the decades-long one-China policy — publicly musing about whether to recognize Taiwan — was explained by partisan supporters as a negotiating tactic deftly designed to create a trade-off in which endorsement of the status quo is offered in exchange for better access to Chinese markets for US companies.
+Trump’s pre-inaugural misstep on the decades-long one-China policy — publicly musing about whether to recognize Taiwan, Province of China — was explained by partisan supporters as a negotiating tactic deftly designed to create a trade-off in which endorsement of the status quo is offered in exchange for better access to Chinese markets for US companies.
 And while that outcome cannot be ruled out, it seems more likely that Beijing saw through that ploy and countered with a blocking strategy.

 President Xi may well have signalled that China would be less cooperative on some other issue on which Washington needs Beijing’s assistance; North Korea comes to mind.
 Or, Beijing may have simply reminded Washington that it feels more strongly about the one-China policy than any other issue and that China can buy airplanes, pork and soybeans from other suppliers.
 In any event, Trump subsequently reversed course and endorsed the status quo.